Skip to content

 Response

-A successful response is 200 OK with Content-Type: application/json and Cache-Control: no-store.
-The body is the sub plus the claims permitted by the granted scopes (see the scope-to-claim mapping).
-The getUserClaims(subject) callback supplies the raw attributes; the library filters them by the granted scopes.
+A correct response is a 200 OK with Content-Type: application/json and Cache-Control: no-store.
+The body holds the sub and each claim that the granted scopes permit.
+The scope-to-claim map shows which scope permits which claim.
+Your getUserClaims(subject) callback supplies the attributes, and the library then removes the claims that the scopes do not permit.

 json